 Other Names: Northern Highbush Blueberry, Blue Huckleberry, Tall Huckleberry, Swamp Huckleberry, High Blueberry, Swamp Blueberry, Arandano.

-Origin: Grown and Freeze-Dried in Canada.
+Origin: Grown and Freeze-Dried in USA.
 Packaged with care in Florida, USA.

 How to Maintain Optimum Freshness